 insurance can cover the lost revenue caused by an interruption to your business in the event that you are unable to trade due to an unforeseen event, such as a fire or flood.
 It can also help you with the costs associated with getting your business back up and running again.

 Some office based companies may offer advice or do design work for their customers as part of the services they provide, which has the potential to lead to a financial loss for their customers. insurance can cover the civil liabilities incurred in connection with the conduct of a professional business i.e. breach of professional duty, libel and slander or breach of confidentiality to name but a few.
 It is also a legal requirement for solicitors to have Professional indemnity insurance, according to the , outlined in section 37.

 If you are working from an office, the likelihood is that you will be working on a computer or electronic device.
 In fact, studies have shown that rely on digital communication or technology.
 With the introduction of GDPR, there has been a huge buzz around data protection and the serious ramifications that can happen if you don’t take these regulations seriously.

 It is now, more important than ever, to protect your digital world just as much as your traditional risks.
 Whilst cyber-crime can’t always be prevented, you can look to protect your business with that should help you recover and guide you through the process to get you back up and running following a cyber-attack or data breach.

 No matter what kind of office you work from, Premierline will help you find an insurance solution that suits your business.

-Get in touch to speak with one of our trained insurance advisers, who will assess your business needs and find the right office insurance for your business.
+Get in touch to speak with one of our trained insurance advisers, who will assess your business needs and find the right for your business.
 We work with some of the UK’s most well-known insurance providers, to ensure that your no obligation quote is as competitive and comprehensive as you require.